 Daily 10:00 a.m. and 2:00 p.m. tour of the historic property may be purchased at the home.

-We are celebrating our 200th birthday this year!
+They celebrated their 200th birthday in 2018!
 Monmouth Historic Inn and Gardens was built in 1818 by Mr. and Mrs. John Hankinson, who, with their family, lived in the home until 1826.
 The inn’s most prominent owners were the John and Eliza Quitman family from 1826 to 1919.
 John Quitman was a military general and two-term Mississippi governor.
-Join us in our year long celebration.